Nausea: Food poisoning

 Food poisoning usually causes an abrupt onset of nausea and vomiting one to six hours after ingestion of contaminated food and lasts for one to two days.
 It is due to toxins produced by bacteria in food.

 Medications

 Many medications can potentially cause nausea.
 Some of the most frequently associated include cytotoxic chemotherapy regimens for cancer and other diseases, and general anaesthetic agents.
 An old cure for migraine, ergotamine, is well known to cause devastating nausea in some patients; a person using it for the first time will be prescribed an antiemetic for relief if needed.
+Opioids commonly cause nausea too.

 Pregnancy

 Nausea or "morning sickness" is common during early pregnancy but may occasionally continue into the second and third trimesters.
-In the first trimester nearly 80% of women have some degree of nausea.
+In the first trimester nearly 80 % of women have some degree of nausea.
 Pregnancy should therefore be considered as a possible cause of nausea in any sexually active woman of child-bearing age.
 While usually it is mild and self-limiting, severe cases known as hyperemesis gravidarum may require treatment.